Recruitment Blog

 Mentoring is one of the key ways people advance through an organisation.
 Often, whether it’s due to overt or unconscious bias, people only mentor others who are similar to them.
 That’s where an HR department or recruiter can come in.
 You can help set up mentoring relationships based on strategic growth for employees.

-One study found that mentoring outperformed other tactics in increasing diversity, with mentoring increasing minority representation in management roles by nine to 24 per cent.
+Mentoring outperformed other tactics in increasing diversity, with mentoring increasing minority representation in management roles by nine to 24 per cent.

 The future is bright